ES2Spring2019-ComputinginEngineering/project-one-stafford_wahleithner/README_project1.md

 a graph of significant data (after the pendulum starts moving and before we stop it), and a filtered graph with the peaks marked.
 It also returns a list of peak angles and times, as well as period.
 This file is designed to read our data from length 3, titled Test_data.txt.
 For other data files, we would change our bounds s and e (in line for 15) where the significant data is.
-We have a section of code commented out, which if uncommented will return a graph of acceleration.

 Real_data_parsing.py will ask for the file name, which in this case is Test_data.txt.